 The establishment of the Franklin Institute in the year 1824, chiefly through the devotion and personal exertions of Messrs.
 Merrick and Keating, led to a more thorough appreciation of the dependence of the useful arts on the physical sciences.
 The Institute was soon a pronounced success.
-It brought together the best scientists of the City, and the great body of intelligent manufacturers, mechanicians, merchants, and professional men, and it thus entered on a career of usefulness which probably has not been excelled anyin an eminent degree as Chairman of the Committee on Science, to which place he was elected on the resignation of Professor Bache, in 1844, and the reports and records of that Committee illustrate in their vast fields of inquiry, and the valuable results to inventors, the fertility of his own resources and the wisdom of his selection of the sub-committees charged with the duty of making investigations.
+It brought together the best scientists of the City, and the great body of intelligent manufacturers, mechanicians, merchants, and professional men, and it thus entered on a career of usefulness which probably has not been excelled anywhere.

 On coming to the City, Mr. Cresson entered actively in the work of this body and for upwards of forty years was an active participant in its labors and usefulness.
 As a member or chairman of important committees, as President, Professor and Counselor, he was always prepared and earnest.
-His usefulness was manifested Fraley.
+His usefulness was manifested Fraley.]